Efficient sparsity adaptive changepoint estimation: Method and results

-\end{theorem} \n Notice that Theorem \ref{adaptivetheorem} holds for any choice of the penalty function $\lambda(t)$.
-This is because the bound on the estimation error in Theorem \ref{adaptivetheorem} relies upon the detection properties of penalized score $S^v_{\gamma, (s,e]}$ rather than its localization properties.
-More specifically, as ESAC uses Narrowest-over-Threshold selection of changepoints \citep{baranowski_narrowest-over-threshold_2019}, it suffices to bound the minimum interval width required to detect a changepoint, which for each $j$ is of the order of ${\sigma^2}r({k}_j)/{\phi_j^2}$.
+Note that, whenever the SNR condition \eqref{SNR} holds, the localization error of ESAC satisfies $C_1 {\sigma^2} r({k}_j)/{\phi_j} < \Delta_j$.
+If the stronger condition ${\phi_j^2 }/\{{\sigma^2 r({k}_j)}\} \rightarrow \infty$ as $n\rightarrow \infty$ holds for all $j$ (allowing all model parameters to vary with $n$), then ${\max}_{j \in [J]} | \widehat{\eta}_j - \eta_j |$ converges to $0$ in probability as $n \rightarrow \infty$.
+Note also that Theorem \ref{adaptivetheorem} holds for any choice of the penalty function $\lambda(t)$.
+This is because the bound on the estimation error in Theorem \ref{adaptivetheorem} relies upon the detection properties of penalized score $S^v_{\gamma, (s,e]}$ rather than the localization properties of our estimator $\widehat{\eta}_{\lambda}$.
+Specifically, since ESAC uses Narrowest-over-Threshold selection of changepoints \citep{baranowski_narrowest-over-threshold_2019}, it suffices to upper bound the minimum interval width required to detect a changepoint, which for each $j$ is of the order of ${\sigma^2}r({k}_j)/{\phi_j^2}$.
 This observation is due to \citet{pilliat_optimal_2022}.
-In practice we experience that the penalized score $S^v_{\lambda, (s,e]}$ for changepoint localization improves performance compared to using e.g. the mid-point of an interval.
-For more details, see Appendix \ref{appendixC}.
+In practice, we experience that using the estimator $\widehat{\eta}_{\lambda}$ for changepoint localization improves performance compared to using e.g. the mid-point of an interval.
+For more details and a simulation study, see Appendix \ref{appendixC}.